 About the Clean Water State Revolving Loan Fund — The Clean Water State Revolving Loan Fund (CWSRF), was created by Congress in the Clean Water Act amendments of 1987, to replace the Construction Grant Program.
-The purpose of the CWSRF is to provide loans at or below market rate and to provide other forms of financial assistance to municipalities to assist them in financing the construction of wastewater treatment works and projects to control non-point sources of water pollution.
+The purpose of the CWSRF is to provide loans at or below market rate and to provide other forms of financial assistance to municipalities to assist them in financing the construction of wastewater treatment works, storm water projects, and projects to control nonpoint sources of water pollution.

 The types of financial assistance available include: